 Article by John-Paul Tooth

-The Falkland Islands are one of the UK's most isolated overseas territories and the home to one of the most remote military garrisons.
+The Falkland Islands are one of the UK's most isolated overseas territories and home to one of the most remote military garrisons.

 Getting people and equipment there is difficult, with all deliveries having to be flown or shipped in (click above to find out more about how it's done).